lequyanh/SVMmykointrons/README.md

 `bash combine_results.sh -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450`

-USAGE
+Details
 =====

 for model setting, use one of the following
 * 'svmb' (standing for SVM models trained on Basidiomycota; very slow)
 * 'nn100' (standing for neural net with 0-100 windows; faster)
 * 'nn200' (standing for neural net with 200-200 windows; slower, more accurate)

 The process of intron removal is roughly:
 1) Find all donor dimers and perform splice site classification
 2) Find all acceptor dimers, remove orphan candidates (AG with no GT in acceptable range) and perform splice site classification
 3) Pair positively classified splice site candidates to form an intron candidate dataset
 4) Classify the intron dataset (only for SVM models)
 5) Cut positively classified introns.
 Overlaps are resolved with length prior distribution cut-off

 INSTALLATION
 ============